Skip to content

 Jon Hubal

-You’ve decided to take the plunge and install a mini split in your home.
+You’ve decided to take the plunge and install a new mini split in your home.
 Great choice - those efficient units can save you a bundle of energy costs while keeping you comfortable all year long.
 But mini splits can seem complicated to install, and you’re probably wondering where to even start.
-Don’t worry, with some patience and the right tools, installing a mini-split is doable as a DIY project.
-In this guide, we’ll walk you through the entire process step-by-step, from picking the right unit for your needs to mounting the outdoor condenser and connecting all the lines.
-By the end, you’ll have a fully functioning mini-split and a new set of skills to feel proud of.
-So grab your wrench and let’s get started!
+Don’t worry; with some patience and the right tools, installing a mini-split is doable as a DIY project.
+In this guide by The Trade Table, we’ll walk you through the entire process step-by-step.

 Planning Your Mini Split Installation: Costs, Permits, and Location